 Habitat and Ecology

-It occurs under logs or stones close to mountain streams, and the surrounding vegetation mainly comprises Nothofagus dombeyi and Araucaria araucana.
-Breeding takes place in streams.
+This species occurs under logs or stones close to mountain streams, and the surrounding vegetation mainly comprises Nothofagus spp. and Araucaria araucana.
+It has also been found in artificial water storage areas and abandoned rural housing in very isolated areas (C. Cuevas pers. comm.
+July 2015).
+Breeding takes place in streams through larval development.

 Throughout its range, the species varies from being relatively scarce to common (J.C.
 Ortiz, C. Cuevas, R. Aviles, F. Rabanal, E. Flores and C. Castro, pers. comm.
 July 2015) and during breeding periods, it is possible to find large numbers of tadpoles in streams.
 There is no evidence of declines, the population continues to be found within its range since 2002 without appreciable changes (J.C.
 Ortiz, C. Cuevas, R. Aviles, F. Rabanal, E. Flores and C. Castro, pers. comm.
 July 2015), is not considered to be severely fragmented, and is considered to be stable.

 The main threat is the change of land use from native forest to pine plantations, and for cattle farming (J.C.
 Ortiz pers. comm.
 July 2015).
 In addition, the habitat is being degraded by cattle trampling (E. Flores and C. Castro pers. comm.
 July 2015).
 Pine plantations were the main threat previously, but currently cattle ranching is the most common threat (J.C.
 Ortiz pers. comm.
 July 2015).
 Human-induced forest fires are also a potential threat (C. Castro pers. comm.
 July 2015).